How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 Method 2: faded examples

-Faded examples are ones where steps are removed gradually.
+Faded examples are ones where scaffolding is gradually removed.

 1. The first example presented has all steps complete;